valeriacaro/clothing_reviews_/modelcard.md

 # Model Card for Clothing Reviews

 The model used is a Long Short-Term Memory (LSTM) model, a type of recurrent neural network (RNN) designed to analyze product reviews and predict whether people are likely to recommend the product or not.
-It leverages the structure of text data to capture dependencies and patterns in reviews, allowing it to make binary recommendations based on the sentiment and content of incoming reviews.

 ## Model Details

 ### Model Description

 The LSTM (Long Short-Term Memory) model is a sequential neural network architecture with dropout regularization.
 It is trained on X% of the dataset, and is designed for opinion analysis and product recommendation prediction.

-Each opinion is associated with a binary recommendation label (1 for recommended and 0 for not recommended).
+It leverages the structure of text data to capture dependencies and patterns in reviews, allowing it to make binary recommendations based on the sentiment and content of incoming reviews.

 - **Developed by:** Valèria Caro Via, Esther Fanyanàs i Ropero, Claudia Len Manero